Codecademy/docs/content/d3/concepts/selection/terms/selectAll/selectAll.md

   - 'paths/data-science'
 ---

-`selectAll()`is a function within the d3 library that selects all elements matching the provided parameter. selectAll() will match against all elements that meet the parameter, as opposed to `select()`, which only matches the first element.
+The **`.selectAll()`** is a function within the d3 library that selects all elements matching the provided parameter. selectAll() will match against all elements that meet the parameter, as opposed to `.select()`, which only matches the first element.

 ## Syntax